-- Out of memory situations with high client count on ath9k. (#1768) - The integration of the BATMAN\V routing algorithm is incomplete. - Mesh neighbors don't appear on the status page. (#1726) Many tools have the BATMAN\IV metric hardcoded, these need to be updated to account for the new throughput metric. - Throughput values are not correctly acquired for different interface types. (#1728) - This affects virtual interface types like bridges and VXLAN. - Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) - Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) - This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while. - Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243) - Optimizations in Gluon 2018.1 have significantly improved memory usage.
-There are still known bugs leading to unreasonably high load that we hope to solve in future releases.
+- Out of memory situations with high client count on ath9k. (#1768) - The integration of the BATMAN\V routing algorithm is incomplete. - Mesh neighbors don't appear on the status page. (#1726) Many tools have the BATMAN\IV metric hardcoded, these need to be updated to account for the new throughput metric. - Throughput values are not correctly acquired for different interface types. (#1728)

-48.8.
-Known issues 163
+This affects virtual interface types like bridges and VXLAN.

+• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

+• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

+This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

+The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while.

+• Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243)

-49.1 End of life
+45.1 End of life